csss-pacmacro/pacmacro-2023/README.md

 ### API

-To build the PacMacro API, run `go build main` from the root directory of this repo.
+To build the PacMacro API, run `go build ./main.go` from the root directory of this repo.
-Start the API in a detachable terminal (e.g., `tmux`), and ensure that your web server is proxying the API under a `api/` directory.
+Start the API in a detachable terminal (e.g., `tmux`), and ensure that it is proxied properly.

 ### Frontend